 These days common consumer SSD storage capacities are: 128GB, 256GB, 512GB, 1TB and 2TB.
 You can get a 4TB on a few stand-alone SSD models.
 However, you can get 8TB SSD storage capacities on an Apple Mac Pro and other high-end devices.

-For this reason, I would give Dell Inspiron 15 a thumbs down compared to some of its peers.
+For this reason, I would give Dell Inspiron 15 a thumbs down compared to other affordable, high-performing laptops.

 The new Dell Inspiron 15 Laptop comes with a great screen.
 At 15 inches, this computer can still fit into your everyday laptop bag.
 Looking at it, it has a nice thin border, keeping it as small as possible.
 Its large screen and the aspect screen to body ratio are about perfect for my liking.